pooyataher/Purchase-Analytics-Solution-Python/README.md

 ![three tables](tables.png)

 We first go over `order_products` table row by row, read the `product_id` and look for the `product_id` in `products` table.
 We could do this the other way around, but we prefer to first go over the longer table *row by row* and then *search* in the shorter table.
-Searching can be computationally expensive, so we prefer to search the shorter table rather then the longer one.
+Searching can be computationally expensive, so we prefer to search the shorter table rather then the longer one, although it comes at the cost of searching many more time (look at [Scalability](README.md#scalability)).
 Notice that `order_products` table can have tens of millions rows while `products` table tend to have no more than tens of thousands rows.
 We will perform a high number searches each of which will be relatively fast.

 ## Algorithm